taylorlapeyre/lita-pullrequests/README.md

 # lita-pullrequests

 A Lita handler to help you keep track of your pull requests.
+It can automatically post in your channels and tell you about which pull requests need attention.

 ## Installation